airbytehq/airbyte/docs/integrations/sources/railz.md

-# Recharge
+# Railz

-This source can sync data for the [Recharge API](https://docs.railz.ai/).
+This source can sync data for the [Railz API](https://docs.railz.ai/).
-This page guides you through the process of setting up the Recharge source connector.
+This page guides you through the process of setting up the Railz source connector.

 ## Prerequisites